Vectorface/SnappyRouter/docs/getting_started.md

 ## Controllers and Views

-We will setup an `IndexController` that extends our own abstract controller.
+We will set up an `IndexController` that extends our own abstract controller.
 It is good practice to always include your own base controller on top of `Vectorface\SnappyRouter\Controller\AbstractController` to provide common logic across all your controllers.